Disruptive Mood Dysregulation Disorder

 Causes of Disruptive Mood Dysregulation Disorder

-The exact cause of disruptive mood dysregulation disorder is not entirely understood as there is not much information about this condition.
+The exact cause of this disorder is not entirely understood as there is not much information about this condition.
 Nevertheless, genetics and one’s environment may both be very significant causes of mental illness, including disruptive mood dysregulation disorder.
 For example, a child who has a family history of mental illness may have a higher chance of developing this condition.

 If they were to have such a history, then they may also have a genetic predisposition to develop mental illness as well.
 Not everyone who has a family history of mental illness also has a genetic predisposition to develop mental illness.
 Someone with such genetics may then only need to experience some sort of traumatic event for them to develop full blown disruptive mood dysregulation disorder.